 When your rights are violated during an arrest, time is not on your side.
 New York’s law places strict deadlines on when you can file complaints or lawsuits.
 If you want to sue the city or the NYPD, you usually must file a Notice of Claim within 90 days of the incident.

 Missing these deadlines can mean losing your right to hold the police accountable.
-That’s why it’s so important to talk to an attorney as soon as possible.
-They’ll make sure every form is filed properly and on time, giving you the best chance of success.
+That is why it is so important to talk to an attorney as soon as possible.
+They will make sure every form is filed properly and on time, giving you the best chance of success.

 Real-Life Examples: NYC False Arrest Cases